giankdiluvi/giankdiluvi.github.io/yvr.md

 Mom and pop so expect a slightly slow service during peak hours (but still worth it).
 - Osaka.
 Their mix roll combo is huge and really good.
 Tons of good veggie options.
+- Not sushi, but Saku has Japanese katsu and it's one of the best things I've had here.
+Unlimited rice, salad, and miso soup too.
 - Big Bang.
 Probably one of my favorites around, although the veggie options are not that great.
 - Tom sushi.
 Considered by many one of the best in town.